BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 ### Metadata for cell-based assays

 This recipe, though still a draft, provides a starting point for the consistent and FAIR-compliant metadata annotation of cell-based bioassay types ([https://hackmd.io/\@lusinke/rkXlvLXE0](https://hackmd.io/\@lusinke/rkXlvLXE0)).
-The starting point is a review of biomedical ontologies and controlled vocabularies and the metadata areas they cover, from the biological aspects of assay samples to assay specifications and analysis-level metadata.
+The starting point is a review of biomedical ontologies and controlled vocabularies and the metadata fields they cover, from the biological aspects of assay samples to assay specifications and analysis-level metadata.
 The different metadata fields to be annotated with these semantic resources are then divided into required and recommended depending on whether they occur at least in two of the metadata standards enumerated in the recipe.

 ### Setting up imaging based confocal screening